| | | |

 Core Data versus Swift Data

 Ultimately it would be nice if the package doesn’t just contain the shared code but would isolate the apps from the fact that Core Data (as opposed to Swift Data) is used.
-This would confine the transition from Core Data to Swift Data to internals of the package or to switching over to an alternative package.
+This would confine the transition from Core Data to Swift Data to internals of the package or to switching over to an alternative interface-compatible package.
 This is a bit tricky as Swift Data is (more or less) a wrapper around Core Data rather than being an independent successor.

 This hiding of the storage technology could alternatively be implemented (package wise) as: